 Bernard Weber is the Founder and President of New7Wonders.
 Please see this page for more information.

-The New7Wonders Symbols of Peace campaign will begin on World Peace Day on 21 September 2017.
+The New7Wonders Symbols of Peace campaign is underway, and you can suggest your own symbol and participate here: 7symbolsofpeace.com.
 Many different cultures, religions, political movements and individuals have developed peace symbols over the years and the goal of this campaign is to encourage a global debate during a time of uncertainty and yearning for hope.

-We also have some exciting initiatives planned for the 10th Anniversary of the Official Declaration of the New 7 Wonders of the World on 7 July 2017 (07 07 17), for the launch of an official international 7 WONDERS DAY.
+Also, every year on 7 July (07 07) we all together celebrate the official world 7 WONDERS DAY.
 And our interactive platform WondersWall.com is growing all the time, building towards our Home of Global Memory.